leqingsang/SVOC/README.md

 - **hg38.fa** can be downloaded from NCBI [GRCh38_no_alt_analysis_set.fna.gz](http://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.15_GRCh38/seqs_for_alignment_pipelines.ucsc_ids/) and indexed with `samtools faidx`

-- **Note:** The reference genome file also needs to be placed in the `SVOC/modules/autopvs1/data directory` to meet the needs of autopvs1 running.
+- **Note:** The reference genome file also needs to be placed in `SVOC/modules/autopvs1/data` to meet the needs of autopvs1 running.

 `gnomadv2` is the default gnomad v2.1.1 file directory, or you can customize it.
 You need to download: